Three-quarters of state-run secondary schools in Calderdale are spending more than they receive in funding, new figures reveal.

 Read: These 13 Calderdale Primary Schools topped 2019 league table

-Department for Education data shows three of the four local authority-run secondary schools in Calderdale finished the last financial year in deficit.
+Department for Education data shows three of the four local authority-run secondary schools in Calderdale (75 per cent) finished the last financial year in deficit.

-This means their budget was not enough to cover all of their costs during the 12 months to March.
+This means their budget was not enough to cover all their costs during 2018-19.

-More than 30 per cent of secondary schools are now spending more than their budget, up from 13 per cent five years ago.
+More than 28 per cent of secondary schools across England are now spending more than their budget, up from 11 per cent five years ago.

 The figures exclude academies, which are government-funded but are not overseen by the local authority.

-Overall, six per cent of all maintained schools - including nurseries and primary schools - in the area are now in deficit.
+Overall, six per cent of all council-run schools – including nurseries, primary schools and special schools – in the area are now in deficit.

 Natalie Perera, executive director and head of research at the think tank Education Policy Institute, said school balances were a key indicator of financial health – and that the figures were "not particularly positive".